ericsonga/APCSAReview/_sources/Unit6-Arrays/topic-6-1-array-basics.rst

    String v = |blank|;

    -   :cars\[1\]: Correct.
        :x: Use the array name cars with [ ] with a number in it.
-Don't use spaces in your answer!
+Don't use spaces or ; in your answer!

 .. fillintheblank:: array-access2